-DEP AIRPORT REPEAT NUMBER FLIGHT STATION SEQUENCE TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY

-AAA 1 AAA/DDD DV BBB / DDD
+AAA BBB 1 Flying to DDD DV BBB / DDD

-BBB 1 AAA/ DX CCC
+BBB CCC 1 Not operational DX CCC

 It is necessary to set the BBB-CCC leg to have an OperationalStatus field of DX because the flight is not operating.
 It has not been explicitly cancelled, but it is not operating because of a route change.